asefahmed500/culture-crm/README.md

 - **Conversational Cultural Intelligence**: A natural language interface that allows users to ask questions about their customer data and receive narrative answers from an AI co-pilot.
 - **Emotional Cultural Intelligence**: A forward-looking capability where the AI is primed to analyze how culture affects emotional responses, identifies emotional triggers for each segment, and maps the emotional journey of a customer.
 - **Cultural Intelligence for the Metaverse**: A forward-looking capability where the AI is primed to analyze cultural expressions in virtual spaces (e.g., avatars, virtual goods) to provide insights for brands engaging in the metaverse.
+- **Cultural Intelligence API Marketplace**: A forward-looking capability where the platform could connect with external cultural data sources (e.g., Spotify, Netflix), third-party APIs, and data exchanges to create an even richer understanding of the customer.

 ## Ethical Guardrails